Borwe/save-me-baby/README.md

 npm install && npm run test
 ```

+# Creating a vsix
+Run run `npm run vsce` to create an `.vsix` that you can use for testing.

 # Contributing
-- Before submitting a pullrequest please make sure tests pass.
+- Before submitting a pull request please make sure tests pass.
 If stack post an issue.
 - Issues are open.